THE WORLD OF GRAŻYNA BACEWICZ

 1021 Sanchez St. (at 23rd)

-Our third festival will celebrate the Polish composer and virtuoso violinist Grażyna Bacewicz (1909-1969).
-In over two hundred works, Bacewicz’ music ranges from pure virtuosic fun to terribly moving statements on humanity.
-Join us for a rare opportunity to immerse yourself in her life, music, inspirations, and contemporaries with concerts, talks, and panel discussions.
+Discover Grażyna Bacewicz’s (1909-1969) story in three emceed shows interweaving music and narrative.
+In over two hundred works, Bacewicz’s music ranges from pure virtuosic fun to terribly moving statements on humanity.
+Join us for a rare opportunity to immerse yourself in her life, music, and inspirations.